WorkOfStan/seablast/README.md

 ## Model
 SeablastModel uses model field in APP_MAPPING to invoke the model in the App.
 **Model transforms input into knowledge**, therefore the invoked class MUST have a public method `knowledge()` and expect SeablastConfiguration as a constructor argument.
-- SeablastModel also expects Superglobals $superglobals argument (instead of injection `$model->setSuperglobals($superglobals);` if required by APP_MAPPING), so that the environment variables are always easily available.
+- SeablastModel also expects Superglobals $superglobals argument (instead of injection like `$model->setSuperglobals($superglobals);` if required by APP_MAPPING), so that the environment variables are always easily available.
 (Especially important for APIs.)

 The minimal requirements can be implemented by [SeablastModelInterface](src/SeablastModelInterface.php).